CheeseSwap (CHEESE) Trading 23.7% Lower Over Last Week

-CheeseSwap (CHEESE) traded up 1.3% against the US dollar during the twenty-four hour period ending at 14:00 PM Eastern on September 4th.
-Over the last week, CheeseSwap has traded 23.7% lower against the US dollar.
-CheeseSwap has a market cap of $244,026.63 and $10,249.00 worth of CheeseSwap was traded on exchanges in the last day.
-One CheeseSwap coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+CheeseSwap (CHEESE) traded up 1.3% against the dollar during the 24 hour period ending at 19:00 PM Eastern on September 9th.
+Over the last seven days, CheeseSwap has traded 23.7% lower against the dollar.
+CheeseSwap has a market capitalization of $244,026.63 and $10,249.00 worth of CheeseSwap was traded on exchanges in the last day.
+One CheeseSwap coin can currently be purchased for about $0.0000 or 0.00000000 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed over the last day: